Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system

 This may need to be documented -- you can't send a full dataset if there are snapshots, and if there's no matching snapshot on both sides, it has to send a full rather than incremental.

-#11 Updated by Bonnie Follweiler about 1 year ago
+#11 Updated by Bonnie Follweiler over 3 years ago

 - Status changed from Closed: Behaves correctly to 15